 Eligibility

-- Civil service employees in a trainee, apprentice, learner, or status appointment or in a provisional appointment intended to be permanent.
+• Civil service employees in an apprentice, intern, or status appointment or in a provisional appointment intended to be permanent

 Length of Leave

-Eligible employees are granted up to six (6) weeks of paid leave following the birth, or upon placement or legal adoption of a child under age 18.
-Part-time eligible employees receive up to six (6) weeks of leave prorated based on their FTE at the time of the birth or adoption.
-Parental leave is limited to one leave per twelve-month academic appointment year.
-For eligible employees, parental leave taken will count toward the 12-week FMLA entitlement.
+Eligible employees are granted up to six (6) weeks of paid leave for the birth of a child, or the initial placement of a child under 18 years of age for adoption or foster care or the legal adoption of a child under 18 years of age.
+Part-time eligible employees receive up to six (6) weeks of leave prorated based on their FTE at the time of the birth or adoption or foster care placement.
+Parental leave is limited to six weeks total leave every twelve months based on the first date of leave For eligible employees, parental leave taken will count toward the 12-week FMLA entitlement.

 Benefits Continuation

 While on parental leave, employees continue to receive the same State and University benefits as when actively working.
-All State-paid contributions continue.
+All employer-paid contributions continue.

 Compensation